 We didn’t see him that Friday.
 Or any other.

-But then parents’ weekend rolled around, when parents converged on campus to visit their kids.
-The Christian ones would want to know what church Junior had found to attend while he was away at school.
-Some kids claimed our church.
+But then parents’ weekend rolled around, when moms and dads converged on campus to visit their kids.
+The Christians among them would want to know what church Junior had found to attend while he was away at school.
+Some of those kids claimed our church.
 Billy was one of them.
-That Sunday morning, he walked through our door, with his mom and dad on either side of him.
-He wanted to show them the church he was—ahem—going to.
+That Sunday morning, he walked through our door with his mom and dad on either side of him, wanting to show them the church he was—ahem—going to.

 After the service, dad approached me with Billy in tow.
 He shook my hand, saying, “I really appreciate what you’re doing here.
 I’m so happy ‘Big Bill’ has been able to find good Christian fellowship.”
 Billy just stood there with a look on his face like, Please Pastor Bigfoot, play along with this charade.
 I was kind.
 Later, the parents got in the car and went back to Akron, and Billy went back into hiding.

 It left me confused.
 Though I was fairly sure Billy was a believer, the church was not a blessing to him, or even a need, but a pressure to be escaped.
-I was only a couple of years older than the students I was trying to help, but by then I had already discovered the opposite—that church was a non-negotiable for the Christian life.
+I was only a couple of years older than the students I was trying to help, so I was in their boat, age-wise.
+The difference was I had discovered that church was a non-negotiable for the Christian life.

-It had been wisdom hard-won.
-All my backsliding episodes had occurred while I was distant from other believers.
-This included stubborn bouts of depression (I was single and lonely), susceptibility to temptations (I had a wild streak), and breaking the law several times (I had a stupid streak, too).
+And for me It had been wisdom hard-won.
+All my backsliding episodes had occurred while I was distant from other believers, including stubborn bouts of depression (I was single and lonely), susceptibility to temptations (I had a wild streak), and breaking the law several times (I had a stupid streak, too).

-All of these monkey shines happened after I had been saved and figured I could live without church.
+These monkey shines happened after I had been saved, after I decided I could live without church.
 Trial and error showed me that following Christ minus the Body of Christ yielded poor results.
 Not only so, but I noticed that when others tried the same solo act, they’d get similar results—a diluted version of Christian life that was hardly more interesting than an insurance seminar.